AES as Error Correction: Cryptosystems for Reliable Communication: AES as Error Correction

-To decode and decrypt the message, Bob utilizes a modified version of a joint decryption-decoding scheme with GRAND decoder \cite{duffy2019capacity,duffy2021ordered} as given in \cite{cohen2022partial}.
+and outputs an estimate $\hat{M} = \text{Joint-2-Dec}(Y)$, of the original message $M \in \mathbb{F}_2^k$.
+To decode and decrypt the message, Bob utilizes a modified version of a joint decryption-decoding scheme with GRAND decoder \cite{duffy2019capacity,duffy2021ordered} as presented in \cite[Section VI]{cohen2022partial}.
 Given the noisy observation Y, the decoder orders the noise sequences from the most likely to least likely.
-Then the decoder goes through the list, subtracting the noise from $Y$ and then performing decryption by the AES cryptosystem.
-At the last stage, the decoder checks if all last $n-k$ padding bits $P$ are correct, namely in the case considered here, are all zero.
+Then, the decoder goes through the list, subtracting the noise from $Y$ and performing an AES decryption.
+At the last stage, the decoder checks if the last $n-k$ padding bits of $P$ are correct, in the case considered here, if they are all zero.
 The first time all the padding bits are correct, Bob declares the first $k$ bits as the message transmitted.
 We refer the readers to \cite{cohen2022partial} for a detailed description and analysis of the joint decryption-decoding scheme with GRAND decoder.

 In Subsection~\ref{subsec:sim}, we empirically demonstrate the performance at Bob with the scheme proposed and compare that with traditional solutions using RLC and CA-Polar code, as are illustrated in Figure~\ref{fig:sim}.